-Risk No 7 Business Con tinuity D2 Trings Canagguarda Biok Owner Vulnerability Trigger Trigger Consequence Risk Owner robust Business Continuity Plans requirements of the Civil Conting Following the consolidation into the consolidat ust Business Continuity Plans in line with the uirements of the Civil Contingencies Act. busin virus, owing the consolidation into four directorates as need to be updated and changes in respond effectively to a continuity incident (e.g. IT andemic) Services disrupted / Loss of service Possible loss of income Staff absence Hardship for some of the community Council criticised for not responding effectively Derek Macnab Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Most services already have business continuity plans in place and a separate flu pandemic plan has been developed.
+Risk No 7 Business Cor Vulnerability tinuity D2 Trigger Consequence Risk Owner The Council is required to develop and implement robust Business Continuity Plans in line with the requirements of the Civil Contingencies Act.
+Following the re-organisation plans will need to be updated and changes in responsibilities confirmed.
+Unable to respond effectively to a business continuity incident (e.g. IT virus/flu pandemic) Services disrupted / Loss of service Possible loss of income Staff absence Hardship for some of the community Council criticised for not responding effectively Derek Macnab Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Most services already have business continuity plans in place and a separate flu pandemic plan has been developed.
 The Corporate Plan has been updated and adopted.
-The effectiveness of is assessed periodic through test and ex- cally Guidance to be issued to services on updating plans.
+The effectiveness of is assessed periodi through test and ex cally Guidance to be issued to services on updating plans.
 Arrange periodic tests and exercises.
 Derek Macnab Having plans in place which are proved fit for purpose either by events or external scrutiny.
 Quarterly None

-Risk No 8 Partnerships C3 Vulnerability Trigger Consequence Risk Owner agency partnerships e.g. LSP - LEP, and these provide provided ership fails or services via arrangements lacking governance.
-Relationships Claw back of Unforeseen a Council Censure by a Adverse impa Glen Chipp Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Active participation in key partnerships by appropriate officers/Members.
+Risk No 8 Partnerships C3 Vulnerability Trigger Consequence Risk Owner agency partnerships e.g. LSP - LEP, and these Key partnership fails or services provided via arrangements lacking adequate governance.
+Relationships with other bodies deteriorate Claw back of grants Unforeseen accountabilities and liabilities for the Council Censure by audit/inspection Adverse impact on performance Alan Hall Existing Controls/actions to address risk Effectivenes controls/acti ••• Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Active participation in key partnerships by appropriate officers/Members.
 Structured reporting back to designated Select Committee.
-No significant issues to date.
-However, some concern exists about the working of the North Essex Parking Partnership.
+No significant issue s to date.
 Continue existing monitoring procedures for current partnerships and construct appropriate arrangements for any new partnerships.
-Glen Chipp No significant impacts on service delivery or Council reputation from any partnership failures.
+Alan Hall No significant impacts on service delivery or Council reputation from any partnership failures.
 Quarterly None Members can request representatives on outside bodies to report to Full Council.
-Internal Audit condo audit of partnership gave a rating of sub assurance. s and Service areas need to ensure their own risk registers cover any significant partnerships they are involved with.
+Internal Audit condu audit of partnership gave a rating of sub assurance. s and Service areas need to ensure their own risk registers cover any significant partnerships they are involved with.